Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Nice moves and chain complexes

 \section{Nice moves and chain complexes}

-Although nice moves can change the chain complexes derived from the Heegaard diagrams, as it will be shown in this section, the homology of the chain complex defined in the previous section remains unchanged under nice isotopy and handle slide and changes in a controlled manner under nice stabilization.
+Although a nice move can change the chain complex derived from the Heegaard diagram, as it will be shown in this section, the homology of the chain complex defined in the previous section remains unchanged under nice isotopy and handle slide and changes in a controlled manner under nice stabilization.
 Suppose therefore that $\DD_1$ is a nice diagram and $\DD_2$ is given by the application of a nice move on $\DD_1$.
 The main result of this section is summarized by the following